Gold prices rise Rs700/tola

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-KARACHI: Bullion rates witnessed an increase of Rs700/tola in the local market on Monday.
-According to the data released by the All Sindh Saraf Jewellers Association, gold rates rose to Rs92,300/tola; following an increase in the rates in the international market.
-Similarly, 10 grams gold price raised Rs600 to Rs79,132.

-In the international market, bullion rates increased $20 to $1,605/ounce.
-Jewellers claimed gold prices in the local market remained Rs1,000/tola lower, compared with the rates in the Dubai gold market.
+KARACHI: Gold rates rose Rs700/tola in the local market on Monday.
+According to the data released by the All Sindh Saraf Jewellers Association, bullion prices in the local market increased to Rs95,200/tola.
+Similarly, 10 grams gold price raised Rs600 to Rs81,618.
+In the international market; however, gold rates decreased $9/ounce to $1,666/ounce.
+Prices in the local market remained Rs2,500/tola lower, compared with the rates in the Dubai gold market, amid low purchasing power in Pakistan.

-KARACHI: Bullion rates witnessed an increase of Rs700/tola in the local market on Monday.
-According to the data released by the All Sindh Saraf Jewellers Association, gold rates rose to Rs92,300/tola; following an increase in the rates in the international market.
-Similarly, 10 grams gold price raised Rs600 to Rs79,132.

-In the international market, bullion rates increased $20 to $1,605/ounce.
-Jewellers claimed gold prices in the local market remained Rs1,000/tola lower, compared with the rates in the Dubai gold market.
+KARACHI: Gold rates rose Rs700/tola in the local market on Monday.
+According to the data released by the All Sindh Saraf Jewellers Association, bullion prices in the local market increased to Rs95,200/tola.
+Similarly, 10 grams gold price raised Rs600 to Rs81,618.
+In the international market; however, gold rates decreased $9/ounce to $1,666/ounce.
+Prices in the local market remained Rs2,500/tola lower, compared with the rates in the Dubai gold market, amid low purchasing power in Pakistan.